rust-lang/rfcs/text/0503-prelude-stabilization.md

 A fairly large amount of functionality was removed from the prelude in order to hone in on the driving goals of the prelude, but this unfortunately means that many imports must be added throughout code currently using these reexports.
-It is expected, however, that the most painful removals will have roughtly equal ergonomic replacements in the future.
+It is expected, however, that the most painful removals will have roughly equal ergonomic replacements in the future.
 For example:

 * Removal of `Path` and friends will retain the current level of ergonomics with